MohammadHamdy95/MohammadHamdy95/README.md

 - 📫 How to reach me **moham1255@gmail.com**

-- 📄 Know about my experiences Check out my recent projects or connect with me on LinkedIn!
+- 📄 Know about my experiences: Check out my recent projects or connect with me on LinkedIn!

 - ⚡ Fun fact **I enjoy playing tennis on my days off**